 Who could resist sitting here each Sunday afternoon with that view of books?
 It's heaven.

 Since the architecture really takes center stage, Beryl decided to keep some of the design fairly stripped back and minimal.
-Case in point, the master bedroom.
-Unlike the rest of the house, there was limited space in this room so and kept the styling pretty simple and clean making sure the architecture—the detailed ceilings and bay window—are the feature.
+Case in point: the primary bedroom.
+Unlike the rest of the house, there was limited space in this room, so she kept the styling pretty simple and clean, making sure the architecture—the detailed ceilings and bay window—were the feature.

-Beryl kept it simple in by adding an oversized lantern, painting the walls a clean white, and selecting furniture that was comfortable yet functional.
+Beryl kept it simple by adding an oversized lantern, painting the walls a clean white, and selecting furniture that was comfortable, yet functional.